 Instead carry a travel towel.
 These thin, microfiber towels don’t look very absorbent, but they’ll do the job.
 Unlike a cotton towel, they dry quickly, so you never have to carry around a sopping wet towel in your bag.

-Packing mistake #2: too many toiletries
+2. Bring too many toiletries

 Out: body wash, soap, shampoo, toothpaste, detergent